pgbouncer/pgbouncer/doc/config.md

 ### server_tls_sslmode

 TLS mode to use for connections to PostgreSQL servers.
-TLS connections are disabled by default.
+The default mode is `prefer`.

 disable
 :   Plain TCP.
 TCP is not even requested from the server.
-Default.

 allow
 :   FIXME: if server rejects plain, try TLS?